 Funds are awarded through an annual competitive grants process.
 Proposals are solicited each year and evaluated by a Review Committee, convened by the Maine DEP, and made up of public and nonprofit entities (see below).
 Final award decisions are made in November of each year by an Approval Committee comprised of state and federal agencies (see below).
 The Nature Conservancy administers the process but does not decide which proposals receive funding.
 To view a list of our committee members, click here.

-NOTE: The Request for Letters of Intent for the 2018 Funding Round will be sent out via email in mid-June.
+NOTE: The Request for Letters of Intent for the 2020 Funding Round will be sent out via email on June 1, 2020.
 If you wish to receive the RFLOI and have not received mailings in the past, please contact email@example.com.
-Webform submissions will be accepted through mid-July.
+Once the RFLOI is released, webform submissions will be accepted until June 30, 2020.

 For more information about MNRCP, please visit the Maine In-Lieu Fee Program Instrument, hosted by US Army Corps of Engineers, New England District.